BOWER HILL VFD HISTORY

 The department was now recruiting a new kind of firefighter, a suburbanite with a sense of dedication and service, often well educated and skilled in areas other than manual labor, who was just the kind of firefighter needed in the coming years as the job became more complex and technical.
 In 1969, the department officially instituted its Junior Fire Brigade, consisting of students from ages 13 to 17.
 This program allowed the youth of the community a safe place to gather, and taught them the skills necessary to be a firefighter.
 The program also helped to build a sense of community and a sense of identity in the department.
 As the years passed, graduates of the Junior Fire Brigade assumed many of the leadership roles in the department.

 The department’s facilities changed, too.
 It added a two-bay addition to the fire station in 1967, complete with a kitchen and both Men’s and Women’s rest rooms.
 With this addition, the department reintroduced a fund raising Bingo on Friday nights.
 The added room accommodated more equipment, too.
 In 1969, the GMC Panel Truck was supplanted in ambulance service by a new 1969 Cadillac with a Superior Coach Ambulance conversion.
 Late that year, the 1957 American LaFrance pumper had a total engine failure.
 The parts for the old 12-cylinder American LaFrance engine were no longer available.
-The department secured a Ford V8 truck engine of about the same size and horsepower from a retired school bus, and did the engine replacement completely in-house.
+The department secured a Ford V8 truck engine of slightly smaller size but slightly greater horsepower from a retired school bus, and did the engine replacement completely in-house.
 At the same time, a “new truck” committee was formed.
 The primary criterion for the new piece was, “What can we get quickly and inexpensively?”
 Fortunately, a 1970 pumper that supported the demonstrator of the American Fire Apparatus “Aqua Jet” (a hydraulically operated elevated deluge nozzle) was immediately available at a very low price.
 Repainted in International Harvester Red, from its demonstrator colors of metallic red, white and blue, and with the problematic (and never commercially successful) Aqua Jet replaced with a standard deck-mounted deluge gun, this engine, which could pump 1000GPM, joined the Bower Hill roster.

 Bower Hill Volunteer Fire Department celebrated its 50th Anniversary in 1974.
 From August 7th to August 10th, the department grounds hosted a festival in honor of this milestone.
 The “Monte Carlo Week” and parade were very well attended.
 This was the first such fair and parade in Bower Hill since the 1930s.
 The community once again saw its fire department as a source of pride, and a public asset.
 The commemorative booklet published to mark the event contained historic and current photographs, a history of the department, the Ladies Auxiliary and the Junior Fire Brigade and advertisements from local businesses and well-wishers.
 It is a snapshot of the department and the community.